approov/web-quickstart-google-recaptcha-v3-javascript/README.md

   Embed Result: true
 ```

-If the reCAPTCHA site key is correct, then the next step is to check the reCAPTCHA API key, but due to security reasons it cannot be listed with the Approov CLI, therefore to ensure its value is correct you need to register it again with Approov by following [this instructions](#register-google-recaptcha-v3-with-approov).
+If the reCAPTCHA site key is correct, then the next step is to check the reCAPTCHA API key.
+For security reasons the Approov CLI never outputs or returns the API key after it is set.
+To ensure the value is correct you can just re-register the site using [the same CLI command](#register-google-recaptcha-v3-with-approov) and it will overwrite the entries.

 ### Approov Live Metrics